Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Supplementary Experimental Results

 and use it for token-level credit assignment.

-\textbf{Retrieval reward.} We ablate the retrieval component by setting the weight \(w_{\text{ret}}{=}0\) (default: \(1\)).
+\textbf{Retrieval Reward.} We ablate the retrieval component by setting the weight \(w_{\text{ret}}{=}0\) (the default is \(1\)).

-\textbf{RL algorithm: GRPO vs.\ PPO.} We replace GRPO with vanilla PPO (VERL~\citep{sheng2024hybridflow} defaults), and set the turn-reward mixture weight \(w_{\text{turn}}{=}0\) (default: \(0.5\)).
-Advantage estimation is performed by a learned value critic (Qwen-2.5-3B).
+\textbf{RL Algorithm: GRPO vs.\ PPO.} We replace GRPO with vanilla PPO (VERL~\citep{sheng2024hybridflow} defaults), and set the turn-reward mixture weight \(w_{\text{turn}}{=}0\) (default: \(0.5\)).
+Advantage estimation is performed by a learned value critic (Qwen-2.5-3B-it).

-\textbf{Hierarchical relation retrieval.} We change the KG-server retrieval format from a flat list to a hierarchical format that mirrors ``domain.type.property'' (see Table~\ref{tab:hierarchical_relation_format}).
+\textbf{Hierarchical Relation Retrieval.} We change the KG-server retrieval format from a flat list to a hierarchical format that mirrors ``domain.type.property'' (see Table~\ref{tab:hierarchical_relation_format}).

-\textbf{Base LLM parameter size (7B).} We swap the backbone from \textbf{Qwen-2.5-3B-it} to \textbf{Qwen-2.5-7B-it} while keeping data, rewards, and budgets fixed.
+\textbf{Base LLM Parameter Size (7B).} We swap the backbone from \textbf{Qwen-2.5-3B-it} to \textbf{Qwen-2.5-7B-it} while keeping data, rewards, and budgets fixed.